UNM-CARC/webinfo/office_hours.md

 Open office hours are first-come-first-served so there may be a delay in seeing you, but we are usually able to see everyone who comes.

 Office hours are only available on Zoom.
-Due to increasing demand we cannot accomodate special appointments times.
+Due to increasing demand we cannot accomodate special appointment times.